james-heath/Blackjack3/README.md

     - Does seem to be finished for all intents and purposes. :D

 30.03.17
- NEED FIXING - Found bug with being broke but game still asks to make a bet.
+ - Found bug with being broke but game still asks to make a bet.
+FIXED

 15.05.17
     - Fixed broke but still asking for bet bug.
 Now resets back to start.
 Yay.